 1. New York has horrifically exciting haunted houses

 If you’re a person who enjoys being frightened, we know just where to go.
 Head to the 65-acre Headless Horseman Hayrides and Haunted Houses in the Hudson Valley and put your scare tolerance to the test.
 Explore six different haunted houses, each with its own backstory and unique characters, such as a motel, a slaughterhouse/diner (good luck enjoying your next burger), and a tomb.
 You can also go on a cemetery walk, dare to enter a swamp shack, try to survive the mile-long corn maze (also haunted, of course), and enjoy a totally creepy circus sideshow.
-Normally, these attractions are no place for kids but on the Saturdays of October 12 and 26, the manor holds Children’s Day with only “a tiny taste of terror.”
+Normally, these attractions are no place for kids but on Saturday, October 24, the manor holds Children’s Day with only “a tiny taste of terror.”
 The day includes hayrides in broad daylight, games, face painting, and entertainment.

 2. New York is packed with history—and lots of ghosts

 Credit: Haunted History Trail of New York State

 What’s one of the best parts of being a really, really old state?
 All the ghosts we’ve accumulated over time!
 Okay, that’s a bit macabre, but New York is basically heaven for anyone who loves history, ghosts, and historical ghosts.
 You can take advantage of that thanks to the Haunted History Trail of New York State.
-More than 65 different locations and events, each creepier than the next, are awaiting your discovery.
+Many different locations and events, each creepier than the next, are awaiting your discovery.
 Check out ghost hunts, cemetery tours, haunted hotels, and more.
 You can research the background of all the participating locations on the website, just remember to plan ahead.
 Certain events book up faster than you can say boo!

 4. New York pumpkins make the perfect blank canvas